LINDEN GLEDHILL’S AWARD-WINNING WORK MERGES ART AND SCIENCE IN THE EMERGING ARTISTIC MEDIUM OF FERROFLUID

 Always looking for new and creative ways to create art based on natural aesthetics, Linden Gledhill is a biochemist, photographer, inventor, and visual artist who operates on the heady border between art and science.
 Known for capturing seemingly impossible images using microscopic high-speed photography—often using devices that he invented—British-born Gledhill finds inspiration in nature and seeks to celebrate in his art the intricate beauty of nature.

-In an art world dominated by hype, Gledhill is an anachronism—an amateur artist who works at night after completing his day job developing biopharmaceuticals (protein molecules) to treat cancer and diabetes.
+In an art world dominated by hype, Gledhill is an anachronism—an artist who works at night after completing his day job developing biopharmaceuticals (protein molecules) to treat cancer and diabetes.
 Gledhill even describes himself as an amateur, motivated simply by his love of creating unforgettable images.
 Whether capturing the iridescent rainbow of butterfly wings, photographing bees in flight with self-invented high-speed cameras, or visually documenting the intricate shapes of ice crystals as they form, Gledhill’s work is a diverse body always focused on natural processes.

 Gledhill has worked with many mediums and has enjoyed accolades from many sources.
 In 2011, for his work developing a TV commercial for Canon, he was a finalist for a British Arrow Award in the category Best Live Action Special Effects.
 In 2014, his co-design with Chris Ward for Jon Hopkins’ CD Immunity was named Best Album Artwork by the website The 405.